bitcoin-sv/ts-sdk/API.md

 Argument Details

 + **txid**
   + The transaction ID to compute the Merkle root for.
+If not provided, the root will be computed from an unspecified branch, and not all branches will be validated!

 Throws